thelbane/ConwayII/README.md

   * Starting from the bottom right-most cell we work our way left and up the screen, one row at a time.
   * For each cell:
     * Use the byte in mainData to lookup the rule in the rules table and display a character.
     * If the cell is ON, increment the neighbor count for all surrounding cells.
+If the cell is OFF, we don't have to do anything with our neighbors, resulting in substantially fewer cycles spent on empty cells.
 * Lookup table for screen addresses
   * The Apple II is weird in that text and graphics data is not stored from left to right, top to bottom, in a contiguous chunk of memory.
 It's stored all haphazard and non-sensical for reasons that others have pontificated on at length.
   * Needless to say, there's math to compute the addresses of a given point on the screen, but math is slow and lookup tables are silly fast.